duarteocarmo/duarteocarmo.com/content/posts/25-Building-telegram-bot-python-finance.md

 ## Adding a bit of security and deploying

-We don't want the whole world to access our bot, or our financial updates, therefore, it's smart to limit your bot to respond only to yourself (or your telegram username).
+We don't want the whole world to access our bot (or our financial updates), so, it's smart to limit your bot to respond only to yourself (or your telegram username).
 And easy way to do so is to add an `if` statement to your `set_update` function like so:

 ```python
 def set_update(update: Update, context: CallbackContext):